Easy Pumpkin Bars with Cream Cheese Frosting

 Instructions

-• Bake for 35 minutes or until a toothpick inserted comes out clean.
+• Spread the batter evenly into your prepared pan.
+Bake for 30-35 minutes, or until a toothpick inserted in the center comes out clean.
+Let the bars cool completely.

 Nutrition